iamMarwa/log-analysis-project/README.md

 This statements mean that "Create view to find relationships between authors and relevant logs"

 ```
-CREATE VIEW total_request AS
+CREATE VIEW requests AS
-SELECT count(*) AS COUNT,
+SELECT count(*) AS total,
        date(TIME) AS date
 FROM log
 GROUP BY date
-ORDER BY COUNT DESC;
+ORDER BY total DESC;
 ```
 This statements mean that "Create view to find the most day has requests"

 ```
-CREATE VIEW error_request AS
+CREATE VIEW errors AS
 SELECT count(*) AS COUNT,
        date(TIME) AS date
 FROM log